divergentmedia/divergentDocumentation/ScopeBox/ScopeBox.md

 The recorder settings bar has fields for the name of each file to be recorded, the reel info embedded in QuickTime movies, and the start time, end time and current duration of any recordings in progress.
 In addition, clicking on the bar reveals the in-depth settings for each recorder.

-Beneath this is the cliplist.
+Beneath this is the [clip list](#the-clip-list).
 This list allows you to review at a glance all the day's prior recordings, and change names or reel info.

 You can toggle to a thumbnail view of your recordings using the second icon from the left, which looks like a series of horizontal lines.